Deriving a parton shower for jet thermalization in QCD plasmas: High-energy limit

 where $N_{\rm ev}$ is the number of events, $N_n$ is the number of final partons in the event, and $w_i$ is the weight of the parton ($w_i=1$ for now).

 \Cref{fig:SoftShower} shows our results with the two different algorithms for different propagation lengths, gray for the traditional diffeq. solver, and color for the new MC.
 Numerical uncertainties are present for the longest propagation (oscillating gray points).
 For short paths, most of the energy is in the initial perturbation, while later the cascade quickly transfers energy to the lowest modes.
 At late time the initial peak disappears and soft modes pile up at the infrared cutoff.
+Varying $E_{\min}$ changes the late-time position of the peak.
 Since in the high-energy limit we neglected merging processes, detailed balance is broken and the gluon distribution does not thermalize.
 In the next section, we derive the full EKT evolution, which includes both splittings and mergings, recovering thermalization at late times.